Dev-Sameer-Khan/CodeNationz-SkillVarz-1.0-Round-1/README.md

-# Nimbus - Drone Website
+# Nimbus - Drone Product ShowCase Website

 ## About the Project
 Nimbus is an innovative drone website designed for the SkillVarz 1.0 Hackathon.
 This website showcases cutting-edge drone technology, providing detailed insights into features, specifications, and use cases.
 Our goal is to deliver an immersive experience with a futuristic UI/UX and smooth animations.